atul-bs/docs/vercel-ai-final.md

 **Impact on us:** None — we pass tools through unchanged.
 The mismatch is in the AI SDK core.

+### Limitation: Vercel AI SDK's built-in `experimental_telemetry` can duplicate spans

+The Vercel AI SDK has built-in OTel telemetry via `experimental_telemetry: { isEnabled: true }` on `generateText`/`streamText`/etc. If a user enables this AND uses `Observe.wrapVercelAI(ai)`, both paths emit spans for the same call → duplicates.
+No dedup logic exists currently.

+**Mitigation:** Document the conflict in usage docs.
+Users should use one or the other, not both.
+A future enhancement could detect `experimental_telemetry.isEnabled` in the options and log a warning or skip wrapping for that call.

 ### Limitation: `generateText` doesn't loop in v6

 Plain `generateText({ tools, maxSteps: 10 })` makes one LLM call, executes whatever tools it asked for, then stops.
 It does NOT loop back to synthesize a final answer in v6.
 Use `ToolLoopAgent` for that.